-Prestressed concrete is the most durable, reliable and strongest concrete that is widely used for the construction of mega buildings and bridges.
+Prestressed concrete is the most durable, reliable, and strongest concrete that is widely used for the construction of mega buildings and bridges.
 It has made significant contributions to the construction industry, the precast manufacturing industry, and the cement industry.

 Advantages of Prestressed Concrete

-Followings are the advantages of prestressed concrete:
+The followings are the advantages of prestressed concrete:

 - Because of fewer joints, maintenance cost also becomes reduced during the design life as joints are the major locus of weakness in a concrete building.